 Section 1.
-Identifying Infor mation 1.
-Given Name (First Name) Torben H 2.
-Surname (Last Name) Thygesen 3.
-Date 12-November-2013 4.
+Identifying Inform mation 1.
+Given Name (First Name) Janni 2.
+Surname (Last Name) Ammitzbøll 3.
+Date 21-December-2017 4.
 Are you the corresponding author?
-Yes 🖌 No Corresponding Author's Name Lina Isabella Danielsson 5.
-Manuscript Title Odontogent myxom i maxillen hos et 3-årigt barn

-6. Manuscript Identifying Number (if you know it)

-Did you or your institution at any time receive payment or services from a third party (government, commercial, private foundation, etc.) for any aspect of the submitted work (including but not limited to grants, data monitoring board, study design, manuscript preparation, statistical analysis, etc.)?

-Are there any relevant conflicts of interest?
-Yes \checkmark No --- ----- -------------- ----

-Place a check in the appropriate boxes in the table to indicate whether you have financial relationships (regardless of amount of compensation) with entities as described in the instructions.
-Use one line for each entity; add as many lines as you need by clicking the "Add +" box.
-You should report relationships that were present during the 36 months prior to publication.

-Are there any relevant conflicts of interest?
-Yes ✓ No --- ----- --- ----
+Yes 🖌 No Corresponding Author's Na Anne Mette Skovgaard me 5.
+Manuscript Title Standardiseret monitorering af spæde og småbørns helbred i de kommunale sundhedsordn ingerne 6.
+Manuscript Identifying Number (if you k (now it) Section 2.
+The Work Under C Consideration for Publi ication numerial anti-formulation at) form Did you or your institution at any time reco any aspect of the submitted work (includin statistical analysis, etc.)? rost?
+Voc (No Are there any relevant conflicts of inter rest?
+Yes 🖌 No Section 3.
+Relevant financial l activities outside the submitted work.
+Place a check in the appropriate boxes of compensation) with entities as desc clicking the "Add +" box.
+You should re ribed in the instructions.
+U Ise one line for each entity; a add as many lines as you need by Are there any relevant conflicts of inter rest?
+Yes 🖌 No

-Do you have any patents, whether planned, pending or issued, broadly relevant to the work?
-Yes V No о
+Do you have any patents, whether planned, pending or issued, broadly relevant to the work? $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ Ye es 🗸 / N 10 -- ---- ------ ----- ----